Bringing Total Worker Health into the community

 Upcoming and past outreach events

-- Join us for our Fall Symposia on the topic, "Substance Use and the Workplace"on November 15, 2019 from in Portland, Oregon.
-Registration is now open and includes breakfast, lunch and parking.
+- Thank you for joining us during our Fall Symposia on the topic, "Substance Use and the Workplace"on November 15, 2019 from in Portland, Oregon.
+Webinar recordings are now available.

 - Leslie Hammer was invited by Cascade Centers EAP to speak in their Human Resources Webinar series on the topic, "The Role of Leaders in Reducing Work-Life Stress."
 The recording of the webinar is now available.